twbs/bootstrap-sass/README.md

 #### Node.js Mincer

-If you use [mincer][mincer] with node-sass, import bootstrap like so:
+If you use [mincer][mincer] with node-sass, import Bootstrap like so:

 In `application.css.ejs.scss` (NB **.css.ejs.scss**):